 The unemployment rate refers to the share of the total labor force that is without a job but actively seeking work.
 It is one of the broadest and most widely available indicators of economic activity.
 In every economy, there are always some people who lose or quit their jobs, while others find new employment.
 As a result, there is always a certain level of unemployment that comes with economic activity.
 We call this frictional unemployment.
-In addition to that, there are other types of unemployment caused by market shifts and changes in the supply and demand of labor can cause significant changes in the unemployment rate.
+In addition to that, there are other types of unemployment caused by market shifts and changes in the supply and demand for labor.
 These changes can affect entire countries, selected regions, or specific industries.

 Data and Calculation